ialab-puc/ialab.ing.puc.cl/content/lines-of-research/cognitive-robotics.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Robotics"
+title = "Cognitive Robotics"

 # Project summary to display on homepage.
-summary = "An example of linking directly to an external project website using `external_link`."
+# summary = "An example of linking directly to an external project website using `external_link`."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "boards.jpg"